Phytophthora (fy-toff-thor-uh)

 Regulated Species

-All species, hybrids and cultivars are regulated as proven hosts for Phytophthora ramorum.
+All species, hybrids, and cultivars are regulated as proven hosts for Phytophthora ramorum.

 Phytophthora ramorum Symptoms